Major and Minor Requirements

 Requirements for the History of Art major (30 hours of required coursework):

-A 100-level course (3 hours): Students must complete one 100-level survey course in history of art or architecture selected from HART 110, 111, 112, 120, 122, or 125.
+A 100-level course (3 hours): Students must complete one 100-level survey course in history of art or architecture selected from HART 110, 111, 112 or 112A, 120, 122, 130, or 140.
 The 100-level course is not a prerequisite for further history of art course work but must be taken at Vanderbilt; AP and transfer credit will not be accepted.
 Please note that HART 115F does not count toward the HART major or minor.

 Area requirements (15 hours)--five history of art courses at the 200-level, one from each of the following areas:

 a.
 Ancient: HART 206, 207, 255, 260W, 262W, 264, 265, 266, 268; CLAS 204, 205, 206, 211, 245

 c.
 Renaissance/Baroque: HART 213W, 214, 216, 217, 217W, 218, 219, 220, 220W, 221

 d.
 Modern: HART 223, 224, 226, 229, 230, 231, 232, 234, 235, 236W, 239, 240, 241, 242 , 243

 e.
 Non-Western: HART 203, 245W, 249, 251, 252, 253, RLST 269